List of best-selling girl groups

 The Spice Girls (here in 2008) are the best-selling girl group in history.

 A girl group is a popular music act featuring several female singers who generally harmonize together.
 Girl groups have been popular at least since the heyday of the Boswell Sisters beginning in the 1930s, but the term "girl group" also denotes the wave of American female pop singing groups who flourished in the late 1950s and early 1960s between the decline of early rock and roll and the British Invasion, many of whom were influenced by doo-wop style.
 This article covers only girl groups from that era and later.
+The term "girl group" also includes Japanese and Korean idol groups.
+In Japan, these groups began to gain popularity in the late 1990s, while in South Korea, they gained popularity in the 2000s and early 2010s.
+Korean girl groups make up a significant factor in the Korean Wave.

 Sales figures records in most countries are not available before the 1990s, so it is difficult to accurately determine best-selling records, either by country or worldwide.
 Certification levels have been used for most countries, but certification was not common until the 1970s in the US and UK, and later in other countries.
 In addition, in many countries certification is for shipments of a record to retailers, rather than actual sales.
-Complicating matters further, the changes from 2010 onwards as certifications have become based on combined sales figures and streaming instead of sales alone.
+Changes from 2010 onwards as certifications have become based on combined sales figures and streaming instead of sales alone have complicated matters further.

 As a result, these tables should not be considered finalized of the best-selling records by girl groups in each country.